mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 3
 ```

-No suprises really, that's how an iterator should behave.
+No surprises really, that's how an iterator should behave.

 Now let's do the same but for a generator with 2 yields and 1 return: